ClemSK/csk-dev/content/posts/solo-dev-workflow.md

   - Todo app with all calendars

 This setup enables me to be the most effective, capture inspiration, manage my time and ship.

+### Update: 26 November 2025
+Todoist Kanban was replaced by [YouTrack](https://www.jetbrains.com/youtrack/) by JetBrains as it combines spaces for documentation and tasks while also having a mobile app that allows me to manage tasks and docs on the go.

+VS Code was replaced by [Goland](https://www.jetbrains.com/go/) and [PyCharm](https://www.jetbrains.com/pycharm/) as my primary IDEs.
+This came after I've been using [Rider](https://www.jetbrains.com/rider/) as my primary IDE at work and wanted to use better tools when developing my side projects.

+My theme of choice in the JetBrains IDEs is the [Night Owl Material Theme](https://material-theme.com/) and when in VS Code, I use the [Night Owl](https://marketplace.visualstudio.com/items?itemName=sdras.night-owl) plugin theme by Sarah Drasner.